slint-ui/slint/api/sixtyfps-cpp/docs/getting_started.md

 Once SixtyFPS is built, you can use it in your CMake application or library target in two steps:

-1. Associate the `.60` files that you'd like to use by calling the `sixtyfps_target_60_sources` cmake command.
+1. Associate the `.60` files that you would like to use by calling the `sixtyfps_target_60_sources` cmake command.
 The first parameter is your application (or library) CMake target, and the parameters following are the names of the `.60` files.
 This will result in the
    `.60` files to be compiled into C++ source code.
 2. The generated C++ source code also needs the SixtyFPS run-time library.
 This dependency is satisfied by linking `SixtyFPS::SixtyFPS`